 - Torpedo Factory was foray into the defense industry.
 Out of the Attic, September 1, 2016.

 - Catching fire: West Marine and Salvage Company.
 Out of the Attic, December 2, 2010.

 - The Alexandria Armory.
 Out of the Attic, January 28, 2010.

-- William Morgan is interviewed about his father, Sergeant Herbert Morgan, as part of the Alexandria Legacies oral history program.
+- Interviews with Alexandria residents about their fathers' and grandfathers' participation in World War 1, as part of the Alexandria Legacies oral history program.